Small Claims Court

 The small claims court is the low-hassle way to take legal action for up to £10,000 against a firm or individual.
-But be confident you've got a case before you start as you'll pay twice as much if you lose.
+But be confident you've got a case before you start as new fees mean you'll now pay twice as much if you lose.

 Whether you're stuck with faulty goods, a shop won't refund, or at a standoff with a builder who's botched your bathroom, this guide tells you how to make a claim, whether it's the best course of action, and how to max your chance of winning.